aahlenst/virtomate/docs/man/virtomate-guest-run.rst

      "stdout_truncated": false
    }

-You can also print "Hello World" on the guest and count the characters in the guest by passing "Hello World" via standard input to :manpage:`wc(1)`:
+You can also print "Hello World" on the host and count the characters on the guest by passing "Hello World" via standard input to :manpage:`wc(1)`:

 .. code-block::